 6.2.5.4.1 General

+This state is part of the 'Transmission participant state transition diagram for basic reception control operation'.
 The transmission participant is in this state when the transmission participant is waiting for response to a Receive Media Request message.

-In this state RTP media packets can be received due to previous reception control, RTP media packets can be sent due previous transmission control and transmission control and reception control messages can be received.
+In this state, the transmission participant can cancel the Receive Media Request at any time, even before actually receiving response to a Receive Media Request message.

-Timer T103 (Receive Media Request) is running in this state.
+The transmission participant shall start Timer T103 (Receive Media Request) and initialize the counter C103 (Receive Media Request) to 1 on entering in this state.

 6.2.5.4.2 Reception of Receive media response (rejected) message (R: RM response (rejected))